Rowan Cahill: Author

-Cahill has been widely published in socialist, trade union, academic and mainstream publications; he has written numerous pamphlets and booklets, and is the author or co-author of six books.
+Cahill has been published in socialist, trade union, academic and mainstream publications; he has written pamphlets and booklets, and is the author or co-author of six books.
 His first book was The Seamen's Union of Australia, 1872–1972: A History (1981).
 In this he substantially completed a manuscript commenced by historian Brian Fitzpatrick (1905–1965).
-Cahill has since maintained a close relationship with Australian maritime trade unions.

-As a classroom teacher, Cahill was a prolific contributor to education debate via contributions to non-academic publications, particularly Education, journal of the NSW Teachers Federation.
+As a classroom teacher, Cahill was a contributor to education debate via contributions to non-academic publications, particularly Education, journal of the NSW Teachers Federation.
 In March 1981, one of these contributions was the controversial subject of talkback-radio comment and questioning in the Legislative Council (NSW).
 A collection of his writings on education was published as Synthesis and Hope by the Australian Education Network in 1993.

-Between 2001 and its final issue in December 2006, Cahill was a regular contributor to, and Picket Line Correspondent for, the internationally acclaimed Sydney based labour movement online journal Workers Online.
+Between 2001 and its final issue in December 2006, Cahill was a regular contributor to, and Picket Line Correspondent for, the Sydney-based labour movement online journal Workers Online.